The Tournament

 Terms of Participation & Disclaimers

 The Tournament is organized for advancing research purposes and public knowledge regarding the useful engineering of proteins.
-All teams must comply with applicable ethical research and data collection standards.
-The organizers shall not be responsible for any unethical practices concerning the development or applications of any novel protein sequences designed by the teams.
-Here is the link to participation terms and agreement.
+All teams must comply with our participation terms and conditions.
+Please see the full agreement here.